bio4j/bio4j-neo4j/docs/gremlin_cheat_sheet.markdown

 ![](/docs/gremlin_logo.jpg)
 # Gremlin cheat sheet

+Gremlin is a graph traversal language that can be used for graph query, analysis, and manipulation.
+Gremlin works over those graph databases/frameworks that implement the Blueprints property graph data model and thus works with Bio4j too!
+Here you have some usage examples:

 ## Retrieving basic info from nodes

 Get protein by its accession number and return its full name